FarmBot/farmbot-py/README.md

 | `soil_height()` | [BROKER] Use the camera to determine soil height at the current location. |
 | `read_status()` | [BROKER] Returns the FarmBot status tree. |
 | `read_sensor()` | [BROKER] Reads the given pin by id. |

-> [!CAUTION]
-> Making requests other than `GET` to the API will permanently alter the data in your account. `DELETE` and `POST` requests may destroy data that cannot be recovered.
-Altering data through the API may cause account instability.

-> [!NOTE]
-> Not sure which endpoint to access?
-[Find the list here](https://developer.farm.bot/v15/docs/web-app/api-docs).

 ### jobs.py